-campaign = Google::Ads::GoogleAds::V11::Resources::Campaign.new
+campaign = Google::Ads::GoogleAds::V16::Resources::Campaign.new

-campaign = client.resource(:Campaign)
+campaign = client.resource.campaign

 campaign.status = :PAUSED

-client.service method for fetching services even
+client.service method to fetch services even if you

-logic built into this method to pass along your developer token and authentication details, which
+this method to pass along your developer token and authentication details, which

 you would have to handle manually if you used another method.